Inter Milan: Renewed successes (2019–present)

-On 22 May 2024, Oaktree Capital Management assumed ownership of Inter Milan following the default of Suning Holdings Group on a substantial loan given in May 2021 to the club in order to cover losses incurred during the COVID-19 pandemic.
-The firm took control of the club after Suning Holdings Group failed to repay a debt of €395 million ($428 million).
-This development was confirmed by Oaktree in an emailed statement.
-As a consequence, the new ownership chose to appoint CEO Giuseppe Marotta as the club's new chairman.
+On 22 May 2024, Oaktree Capital Management assumed ownership of Inter following the default of Suning Holdings Group on a €395 million ($428 million) loan against the club given in May 2021 to cover losses incurred during the COVID-19 pandemic.
+The new ownership chose to appoint CEO Giuseppe Marotta as the club's new chairman.
+Inter began their first season under the new ownership by drawing 2–2 to Genoa.
+The 2024–25 season ultimately proved to be a disappointment for the Nerazzurri as despite looking likely for a treble with a month of the season to go: nationally Inter finished second behind Napoli by a point in Serie A, exit the Coppa Italia in the semi finals by losing to Milan (who also previously in January came from behind to beat them in the Supercoppa Italiana final).

-Inter Milan began their first season under the new ownership by drawing 2–2 to Genoa.
-The 2024–25 season ultimately proved to be a disappointment for the Nerazzurri as despite looking likely for a treble with a month of the season to go, Inter would finish runner up to Napoli for a point in a tight Serie A season and exit the Coppa Italia in the semi finals after losing to AC Milan who also previously in January came from behind to beat them in the Supercoppa Italiana final.
-In the Champions League Inter finished fourth in the new league phase ensuring automatic advancement to the round of 16, with only one goal conceded in eight matches, a record in UCL League phase.
-Inter then beat Feyenoord 4–1 on aggregate in the round of 16, Bayern Munich 4–3 on aggregate in the quarter finals (winning in Munich ending a run of 22 matches in 4 years of unbeaten home run for the German team) and Barcelona in a thrilling 7–6 semi final tie: after a 3–3 in Barcelona in the first leg, a win for 4–3 in San Siro in extra time after being up 2–0, then down 2–3 until the equalizer in the last minutes in regulation time with a goal from Acerbi and then the decisive goal from Frattesi which meant Inter would make the Champions League final for the seventh time in their history and second time in three seasons.
-Despite having lost only once in 14 matches in the UCL this season, Inter lost the final 5–0 to Paris Saint-Germain ensuring a first trophy less season since the 2019–20 season.
+In the Champions League Inter finished fourth in the new league phase ensuring automatic advancement to the round of 16, with only one goal conceded in eight matches.
+Inter then beat Feyenoord in the round of 16, Bayern Munich 4–3 on aggregate in the quarter finals (winning in Munich ending a run of 22 matches in 4 years of unbeaten home run for the German team) and Barcelona in a thrilling 7–6 semi final tie: after a 3–3 in Spain in the first leg, a win for 4–3 in San Siro in extra time after being up 2–0, then down 2–3 until the equalizer in the last minutes in regulation time with a goal from Acerbi and then the decisive goal from Frattesi which meant Inter would make the Champions League final for the seventh time in their history and second time in three seasons.
+Despite having lost only once in 14 matches in the UCL this season, Inter lost the final 5–0 to Paris Saint-Germain.
+This marked a first trophyless season for the club since the 2019–20 season.

-Three days after the final Simone Inzaghi left the club via mutual consent, two weeks before Inter's first game in the inaugural FIFA Club World Cup.
-Former Inter player Cristian Chivu was appointed as the new head coach.

-In FIFA Club World Cup played in the United States, after a draw against Monterrey in the first match played at the Rose Bowl in Pasadena, they won the next two matches at the Lumen Field in Seattle: the first against the Urawa Red Diamonds two-one and the second against River Plate two-nil, going through the group in first place, only to be eliminated in the round of 16 of the competition.
+Three days after the final, Inzaghi left the club by mutual consent, two weeks before Inter's first game in the inaugural FIFA Club World Cup held in the United States.
+Former treble-winning Inter player Cristian Chivu was then appointed as the club's new head coach.
+In the FIFA Club World Cup, after a draw against Monterrey in the first match played at the Rose Bowl in Pasadena, they won the next two matches at Lumen Field in Seattle: the first against the Urawa Red Diamonds 2-1 and the second against River Plate 2-0, going through the group in first place, only to be eliminated in the round of 16 of the competition by Fluminense.
+Although Chivu’s first season at Inter began with considerable skepticism, as he had limited coaching experience with only 13 matches at Parma before joining Inter, he led Inter Milan to a domestic double, winning both the Scudetto and the Coppa Italia in the 2025–2026 season.